 Transcatheter aortic valve replacement procedure has seen an increase in many European regions.
-TAVR is preferred as an effective valve replacement procedure over conventional open-heart surgery for the benefit of low-risk and high-risk patients and elderly patients over the age of 70.
-According to the World Health Organization (WHO), people with cardiovascular disorders will increase to 22.2 million by 2030 worldwide.
-In addition, growing studies have shown aortic valve catheter replacement (TAVR) for low risk of infection, loss of minimal blood, and less expensive than other surgical alternatives.
+TAVR is preferred as an effective valve replacement procedure over conventional open-heart surgery to benefit low-risk and high-risk patients and elderly patients over 70.
+According to the World Health Organization (WHO), people with cardiovascular disorders will increase to 22.2 million worldwide by 2030.
+In addition, growing studies have shown aortic valve catheter replacement (TAVR) for low risk of infection and loss of minimal blood, and it is less expensive than other surgical alternatives.
 These factors are estimated to drive the EU market during the forecast period.

-Many European nations have seen an increase in cardiovascular diseases and surgeries, estimated to drive the European TAVR market.
-Between 2007-2015, a total of 131,500 procedures were performed in France, where 109,340 or almost 83.5% performed were surgical AVR (SAVR) and nearly 21,935 or 17%, TAVR were reported.
-From 2007-2015, There has been a sharp increase in the number of TAVR performed in France, owing to the high adoption of TAVR, amounting to a third of all aortic valve replacement surgeries performed in 2015.
-In Germany, 35,500 isolated heart valve procedures were performed, out of which nearly 17,475 were transcatheter procedures.
-These procedures suggested the positive outcome supported with numerous clinical trials with a recorded survival rate was 96.7%.
+Many European nations have seen an increase in cardiovascular diseases and surgeries, which is estimated to drive the European TAVR market.
+Between 2007-2015, a total of 131,500 procedures were performed in France, where 109,340, or almost 83.5%, performed were surgical AVR (SAVR), and nearly 21,935, or 17%, TAVR, were reported.
+From 2007-2015, There has been a sharp increase in the number of TAVRs performed in France, owing to the high adoption of TAVR, amounting to a third of all aortic valve replacement surgeries performed in 2015.
+In Germany, 35,500 isolated heart valve procedures were performed; nearly 17,475 were transcatheter procedures.
+These procedures suggested a favorable outcome supported by numerous clinical trials with a recorded survival rate of 96.7%.

-The increasing prevalence of cardiovascular diseases and the excellent healthcare infrastructure are some of the key factors responsible for driving the growth of the European TAVR market during the forecast period.
+The increasing prevalence of cardiovascular diseases and the excellent healthcare infrastructure are some of the critical factors responsible for driving the growth of the European TAVR market during the forecast period.

 The high cost associated with the procedures and the lack of clinical success rate supported by recorded data is predicted to restrain the market growth.
-In addition, there are strict government regulations for the approval of transcatheter aortic valves, which are Class III medical devices, and limited patient bas over the age of 70 years are hampering market growth of the European TAVR market for the years to come.
+In addition, there are strict government regulations for the approval of transcatheter aortic valves, which are Class III medical devices, and a limited patient base over the age of 70 is hampering the market growth of the European TAVR market for the years to come.

 This research report on the European TAVR Market has been segmented and sub-segmented into the following categories: